The Complete Honest Hands-On Review Of Panasonic EVA1

 Photo: Colin Elves

-So you do need to factor in the cost of purchasing a 3rd party loupe or EVF with the camera (assuming you don’t own one already).
+You do need to factor in the cost of purchasing a third-party loupe or EVF with the camera (assuming you don’t already own one).

-Personally, I have the Zacuto EVA1 Z-Finder loupe.
-It’s not cheap or light like, e.g., the Kinotehnik LCDVF BM Optical Viewfinder.
+I have the Zacuto EVA1 Z-Finder loupe.
+It’s not cheap or light, like the Kinotehnik LCDVF BM Optical Viewfinder.

 Plus, I prefer not to use extra battery resources and one of the external video feeds to run an EVF.

-The fact that the camera has just one SDI output and one HDMI is another bugbear of mine as it forces you to make choices when dealing with the full run of EVF, Monitor, Wireless monitor, and external recorder!
+The camera has just one SDI output and one HDMI, which is another bugbear of mine.
+It forces you to make choices when dealing with the full run of EVF, Monitor, Wireless monitor, and external recorder!

-As you’d expect, the Loupe doesn’t make the LCD any better – and the resolution is a little low
+As you’d expect, the Loupe doesn’t improve the LCD, and the resolution is a bit low.

 So don’t expect to be able to focus without using peaking or focus squares.